-about a week ago I was told that about twen-ty-five miles up Fishing Creek, in the town of Grant, county of Wetzel, certain occurrences had recenty taken place, commencing in the early spring and marine in the total sector. early spring and running on to the present time, that could not be accounted for by any natural means.
-But I will pass over all rumors, throw aside all testimony which I do not deem reliable, and give, as near as I can an impartial history of the occurrences as gathered from those interested.
-And before commencing it will be probably well to re-mark that I are no believe in the second mark that I am no believer in things supernatural.
-Or rather, that hitherto I have never witnessed any acts that could not be explained to my entire satisfaction as the result of
+about a week ago I was told that about (wen-

+ty-five miles up Fishing Creek, in the town of

+Grant, county of Wetzel, certain occurrences had recenty taken place, commencing in the early spring and running on to the present time, that could not be accounted for by any natural means.
+But I will pass over all rumore, throw aside all testimony which I do not deem reliable, and give as near as I can an impartial history of the occurrences as gathered from those interested.
+And before commencing it will be probably well to re-mark that I am no believer in things supernatural.
+Or rather, that hitherto I have never witnessed any acts that could not be explained